Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Data Visualization

 \section{Data Visualization}

 We present several visualizations highlighting Massive-STEPS' scale and diversity to complement our dataset description.

 In Fig.~\ref{fig:top-poi-categories}, we show the top 10 most frequent POI categories for each city.
 The distribution reflects the local culture and lifestyle across different urban areas.
-For example, Beijing and Shanghai have a high number of Chinese restaurants, while Melbourne and Sydney show a strong presence of cafes.
+For example, Beijing and Shanghai have a high number of Chinese restaurants, while Melbourne and Sydney show a strong presence of cafés.
 In Tokyo, convenience stores and ramen shops dominate.
 These patterns illustrate the diversity of local culture and user interests.

-Fig.~\ref{fig:trail-length-distribution} plots the distribution of trajectory lengths (i.e., number of check-ins per trajectory).
-The distribution is long-tailed, with most trajectories being relatively short, similar to the original Semantic Trails dataset.
-This indicates that users often make only a few check-ins per outing.

-Finally, we show the distribution of user activity levels, measured by the number of trajectories per user in Fig.~\ref{fig:user-activity-distribution}.
-Most users exhibit cold-start behavior, contributing only a small number of trajectories.
-This highlights the importance of models that are robust to sparse and short user histories.
+Fig.~\ref{fig:longitudinal-changes} illustrates the temporal shift in the distribution of the top 10 most visited POI categories across each city, comparing the percentage of visits to each category between the 2012-2013 and 2017-2018 periods.